TrafficGuard/sophia/README.md

 With open source projects typically Python/GitHub focused, and the vendor AI tools being focused in their silos, we saw a need for TypeScript based tooling which can work across our entire tech stack, and understand the overall architecture.

-Through its evolution we've designed nous as a flexible platform for the TypeScript community to expand and support the use cases and integrations of your choice.
+Through its evolution we've designed sophia as a flexible platform for the TypeScript community to expand and support the use cases and integrations of your choice.

 Our design choice of Firestore for the initial database implementation, with Cloud Run, provides a scale-to-zero solution with zero-cost using the free tier.
 With the intention to support uses cases such as your own custom personal assistant, always available via mobile.